 Day shift: Day shift normally runs 8am-4pm or some variation.
 This is my favorite shift to work because it has normal sleeping hours and is the easiest to plan around.
 This is also the easiest shift to work while raising a family.

 Swing shift: Swing shift, or second shift, usually runs 4pm-12am or similar hours.
 In my experience, this is where a lot of the work gets done because the bosses are gone for the day and there are fewer meetings and administration to attend to.
 The worst part is when you are trying to wrap up everything early on Friday so you can go out and you end up staying until 3 or 4 in the morning.

-Split shift: Split shifts can be short 4-6 hour shifts like a part time job, or they can be full time hours split for coverage.
-Depending on where you work, you may not know your schedule until a couple days or weeks before you work.
+Split shift: Split shifts can be short 4-6 hour shifts like a part-time job, or they can be full-time hours split for coverage.
+Depending on where you work, you may not know your schedule until a couple of days or weeks before your work.
 This makes planning life difficult.
 Split shifts can also be rough on your body if the hours are constantly changing.
-I’ve worked my fair share of these shifts; in the military the goal was to have coverage at all hours of the day.
+I’ve worked my fair share of these shifts; in the military, the goal was to have coverage at all hours of the day.

-Twelves: 12 hour shifts.
-I’ve worked more than my fair share of 12 hour shifts, and I don’t miss them at all!
-Especially when 12 hours meant show up half an hour to an hour early to get turnover, and stay an extra half hour to an hour to give turnover and wrap everything up.
-Often those 12 hour sifts turned into 13-14 hours.
-12 hour shifts are common in medical fields, and among military, policemen, laborers, and similar professions, usually where around the clock coverage is necessary.
+Twelves: 12-hour shifts.
+I’ve worked more than my fair share of 12-hour shifts, and I don’t miss them at all!
+Especially when 12 hours meant showing up half an hour to an hour early to get turnover and stay an extra half hour to an hour to give turnover and wrap everything up.
+Often those 12-hour shifts turned into 13-14 hours.
+12-hour shifts are common in medical fields, and among military, policemen, laborers, and similar professions, where around the clock coverage is necessary.

 Negotiate Flex Hours to Save Money, Increase Productivity